killianobrien/myslides/slides/app-cryp-06.md

 * <img src="./images/s-box.png" alt="Stallings" style="padding:5spx;width=150px;float:right"> This figure shows the S-box.
 * Remember
     - a four bit block is denoted by a hexadecimal digit `0,1,...9,a,b,c,d,e,f`.
-    - a singel byte (i.e. a 8-bit block) is denoted by a two-digit hexadecimal number.
+    - a single byte (i.e. a 8-bit block) is denoted by a two-digit hexadecimal number.
 * A corresponding inverse S-box table is used in the decryption algorithm.
 * Lots of detail in Stallings on the contruction of this S-box table.
     - Designed like this to minimize any correlation between incoming and outgoing bits.